viet91/Pancakeswap-sniping-bot-demo/README.md

 # Pancakeswap-sniping-bot-demo

-If you have any questions or inquiries, you can contact my support via telegram: @aviddotsupport

 Pancakeswap sniping bot demo to snipe during IDO's.
 With advanced option and a GUI.

-<H2>Please also check the pdf guide I have added.</H2>
+<H3>If you have any questions or inquiries, you can contact my support via telegram: @aviddotsupport</H3>

 ![image](https://user-images.githubusercontent.com/72505611/118034358-2db9f900-b36a-11eb-8152-1363f764af1c.png)